 The work to be remedied will be recorded on the site inspection sheet.
 A re-inspection may be required to sign off any remedial work.

 You will be charged for re-inspections and this will need to be paid before the code compliance certificate can be issued.

-If the Building Act 2004 or regulations under that Act have been breached, Council may issue a notice to fix.
+If there has been a serious breach of the Building Act 2004 or regulations, Council may issue a notice to fix.

 Notice to Fix